way2hi/ChatPlugin/README.md

 # ChatPlugin

-A simple and lightweight chat formatting plugin for Minecraft.
+A simple and lightweight chat formatting plugin for Minecraft servers.

 ## Requirements